SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 not spiritual beings, and never will be, because they are constrained by bulk physics.
 Humans are not (clearly, otherwise we'd be unable to discover abstract (i.e., non-physical) mathematics, among many other things).

+Notice the latter point is not behaviourist, but in a very interesting and pertinent way!
+I am relying here for a bit of reasoning on our mathematical ability.
+It looks, tastes and sounds like behaviourism, but you see I only know human mathematical abstract reasoning is not pure evolved behaviour because I for one have subjective mental qualia concerning such things.
+I cannot speak for anyone else.
+You may all be Zombies.
+This is the whole point.
+Subjective consciousness is not a scientific thing, it never will be.
+People who think they can study consciousness scientifically are people who do not understand science.
+They do (quite likely) understand research grant proposal funding writing style.

 The residual question is then whether or not being crafted out of physical "stuff" (quarks and electrons &c.) a machine is more than a computation.
 This question could